ortisjulia/Protein-Lifetime-Project/Examples/ProteinSequenceExample.md

 ## Step 1

 Open Spyder (or any other Python IDE) and run the script.
+Alternatively you can also run the script from the command line using: `python ProteinLifetime.py`.
 This will cause a graphical user interface window to pop up.
 The window will look similar to the one shown in figure 1.

 ![ProteinLifetime](https://user-images.githubusercontent.com/70640998/111024653-3fba0280-83e0-11eb-858e-6c485913f7b5.jpg)